Copyright © Dino Delray

-Heading into wintertime, and it's my time to plan out for the new year.
-I am getting a lot of calls for booking for the new year, for Spring, Summer, and Fall.
+Spring is about to spring, and I have a lot of bookings coming in.
 I can do solo, duo(Five and Dime), and full band(Cooking With Fire) performances.
+Wedding and summer party planning is afoot, give me a call now for optimal available dates for booking for events.
 I have a wide repertoire of music that is good for all ages and different events.
 300 song catalog.
 Drop me a line if you'd like music your event or venue.
-2019 is looking to be busy, so calling earlier will be optimal for more date availability.
-Presently I'm deejaying at WRGG 93.7FM-Greencastle,Pa. on Thurs.
-12pm WRGG.org.
+2019 is looking to be busy.
+Presently I'm deejaying at WRGG 93.7FM-Greencastle,Pa. on Mon. afternoons.
+WRGG.org.
 Also I'll mention I have been hosting in the round jam/open mikes/singalongs.
 They are a hybrid mix of jam, open mike, and karaoke.
 I have one or two mikes with acoustic jammers, and books with lyrics for singalong.
 I think it's very needed in this tense, and depersonalized modern culture to take things back to basics of camaraderie and fun in musical form.
 Similar to what they used to call hootenannies.
 It's starting to kick in and getting busy.
 If you would like music for your event, contact me at: Phone: 301-980-5708

 The Value of Song in Society